What is a cryptocurrency? How does cryptocurrency work? What are the different types of cryptocurrency?

 Namecoin was developed in 2011 and is considered the first altcoin.
 Namecoin is a fork of Bitcoin and uses the same proof-of-work algorithm.

-After Namecoin, hundreds of altcoins came into existence to solve more specific problems or to have a different form of governance.
+After Namecoin, thousands of altcoins came into existence to solve more specific problems or to have a different form of governance.

 Today, there are thousands of different kinds of altcoins and it seems like new projects and companies are being announced regularly, signaling massive growth in the space.